Skip to content

 Compile-Time Evaluation

-Vex currently splits comptime features into two groups:
+Vex splits compile-time features into two groups:

-• #name(...) style compile-time functions and queries
+• #name(...) style compile-time functions, intrinsic helpers, and queries.

 Layout and Reflection